tomaverlaine/tomaverlaine.github.io/_posts/2025-05-13-aya-instinkto-industrio-interview.md

 **There's a lot of classical Chinese in there too, from what I can tell.
 Stray classical allusions here and there.**

-You look something up and it turns out to be a chengyu or a literary reference.
-It's like, okay, this person is actually quite educated.
+Sometimes you can't quite parse a line, look it up, and it's a classical idiom.
+You think — oh, this person actually knows things.

 **It goes over my head.
 I get a faraway look.**